plotly/documentation/_posts/ggplot2/getting-started/2015-08-10-getting-started_ggplot2_index.md

 # Plotly for R

 Plotly is R package for creating interactive web-based graphs via [plotly](https://plot.ly/)'s JavaScript graphing library, `plotly.js`.
-The `plotly` R libary contains a function `ggplotly` which will convert `ggplot2` figures into graphs drawn with `plotly.js` and saved in your online plotly account.
+The `plotly` R libary contains a function `ggplotly` which will convert `ggplot2` figures into graphs drawn with `plotly.js` which can be saved to your online plotly account or rendered locally.

 <a href="https://travis-ci.org/ropensci/plotly">
     <img alt="Build Status" style="margin: 0;" src="https://travis-ci.org/ropensci/plotly.png?branch=master">